UK tech experts · info@vividrepairs.co.uk

 Battery life hits around 29 hours with RGB off, which is excellent.
 The detachable boom mic uses a Blue VO!CE filter that cleans up background noise effectively, though it's not quite as natural-sounding as the PRO X 2's mic.
 Connectivity is LIGHTSPEED only (no Bluetooth or wired option), which limits versatility but keeps latency at that crucial 1ms for competitive gaming.

 The G733 sits in an interesting spot among the best Logitech G gaming headsets under £200.
-At £74.99, it's dropped significantly from its launch price, making it exceptional value for anyone who wants premium features without the premium price tag.
+At this price, it's dropped significantly from its launch price, making it exceptional value for anyone who wants premium features without the premium price tag.
 The build quality is mostly plastic, but it feels well-made rather than cheap.
 If you're building a colour-coordinated setup or streaming regularly, this offers features the pricier PRO X 2 doesn't.
 We covered this in our Logitech G733 LIGHTSPEED Wireless Gaming Headset review.

 Pros